theminkantoso/Csharp_and_dotNET_summer2021/README.md

     + Model Validation, Validation Attribute
   - Core: Refactoring
     + Message now can be broadcasted from any channel
     + Reduce dependency of validation from MVC
+  - EF.DataStore: Framework Entity
+    + However foreign key constrain has yet to be applied, considering using SQL Server or create validation filter later Now it is only a build-in memory version, no SQL Server Included